JLarumbe/guitar-shop-website/README.md

 This project is a mock e-commerce website for selling guitars, designed as part of a portfolio to showcase skills in web development and design using Java and Spring Boot.

 # About This Project
-The Guitar Emporium Portfolio Project is a demonstration of my proficiency in full-stack web development using Java and Spring Boot.
+LJ's Guitars Portfolio Project is a demonstration of my proficiency in full-stack web development using Java and Spring Boot.
 It simulates an online store where users can browse a catalog of guitars and accessories, add items to their cart, and proceed to a checkout process.

 # Technologies Used
 - Backend: Java, Spring Boot